harmen91/shuffleArray/readme.txt

 ---

-The original array, created 20210106, before WWIII, has been generated with the following libraries: numpy version: 1.19.5 argparse version: 1.1 python version: 3.9.1
+Developed on 20210106 with the following libraries: numpy version: 1.19.5 argparse version: 1.1 python version: 3.9.1